-In this article, our solar experts will focus on: how do MPPT and PWM work, what is the difference between MPPT and PWM? and give some examples to make it easier for you to understand.
-But before that, we will briefly introduce solar usage trends, benefit and characteristics and what is a solar charge controller, let's get started!
+In this article, we will introduce: how do MPPT and PWM work, what is the difference between MPPT and PWM? and give some examples to make it easier for you to understand.
+But before that, we will briefly introduce solar usage trends, benefit and characteristics and solar charge controller, let's get started!

 As we all know, we could harness the sun’s energy and convert it to electricity by using Photovoltaic Panels or simply Solar Panels.
 One of the most common ways that an individual can contribute to reducing the carbon footprint in the environment is by conserving the consumption of electricity and switching to renewable energy.
 The use of solar energy is a good thing because it is free and unlimited as it comes from the sun.